Violet Chachki: Career

 In 2014, she appeared on the cover for the single "Cosplay" by Captain Murphy (AKA Flying Lotus).
 She also appeared in a commercial for the single on Adult Swim.
 Flying Lotus recorded the song as Captain Murphy for Adult Swim's Single Series.

 In 2015, Violet Chachki was announced as a contestant on seventh season of RuPaul's Drag Race, after having unsuccessfully auditioned for season six.
 On the show, she was noted for excelling in fashion and design related challenges and her focus on aesthetics and confident demeanor.
 On June 1, 2015, she won the competition and received a cash prize of $100,000.

-Chachki is known for her burlesque performances and aerial work, including aerial silk and aerial hoop.
+Violet Chachki is known for her burlesque performances and aerial work, including aerial silk and aerial hoop.
 In January 2017, Dardo joined The Art of Teese, a neo-burlesque show headlined by Dita Von Teese.

 In November 2017, she became the first drag queen in a major lingerie ad campaign, for the brand Bettie Page Lingerie.

 In January 2018, she walked for Moschino in their Fall 2018 Collection at Milan Fashion Week.

 In April 2019, she became the first international drag queen to have ever performed in India.

 In May 2019, she attended the Met Gala, where the theme was Camp: Notes on Fashion, wearing a glove-shaped Moschino dress which was altered by Jeremy Scott.
 Thus, she became one of the first drag queens at the event, alongside Aquaria and RuPaul.
-In June 2019, a panel of judges from New York magazine placed Chachki 16th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.
+In June 2019, a panel of judges from New York magazine placed Violet Chachki 16th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

 In November 2019, she teamed up with perfume brand Heretic Parfum as collaborator and muse for the genderless fragrance "Dirty Violet".

+In 2023, she was featured on an alternate cover for the March 2023 edition of Vogue Czechoslovakia, and became the first Drag Race alum to be featured on the cover of the magazine.

+In May 2023, while at a party in Santa Monica, California, Violet Chachki and frequent collaborator, fellow drag queen, and RuPaul's Drag Race alum Gottmik were asked by rapper Cardi B to direct her next music video.
+The duo accepted, and the completed video is to-be-announced.

+In June 2023, she walked in the British Vogue x Luisa Via Roma fashion show in Florence, Italy.
+The same month, Violet Chachki was awarded the Cultural Icon Award from the Tom of Finland Foundation, which was presented to her by Dita Von Teese.

-She is the fifth most followed queen from Drag Race, and has accumulated over 2 million Instagram followers as of October, 2021.
+She is the fifth most followed queen from Drag Race, and has accumulated over 2 million Instagram followers as of April, 2024.